New to Reveal 11? This article provides a high level overview of platform from logging in for the first time to using the key features.

 - Custodians – [Not shown] Chart listing the top ten Custodians in the current view and the number of documents provided by each, selectable for filtering.The list of all additional custodians is paged here.

 - Documents By Predictive Scores – Chart of classifier tag relevance groupings following Supervised Learning, where tags are used to classify documents for AI model scoring and prediction of pertinence to the subject of the classifier as tagged.
-Scores are grouped in the key below the chart, from Unscored to Low (0-32), Medium (33-65) and High (66-100).
+Scores are grouped in the key below the chart, from Unscored to Low (0-32), Medium (33-65) and High (66-100); the Low, Medium and High legends at bottom may also be selected.
 NOTE that, as with other Dashboard widgets, hovering the pointer over a truncated label will provide bubble help with the entire label, and hovering the pointer over a bar section will display its value name and the number of documents represented.

 - Domains - A graph added in Reveal 11.4 adds email domains, showing the top five graphically with the number of unique documents, and the number of documents sent from each and received by each, with remaining email domains found in succeeding pages of the widget.
 The bars are selectable for search filtering, and the data represented here may be exported.